Marketable securities (VMP): how to read them correctly?

 VMP are shown under current assets, in the financial accounts section (class 50).
 This classification is not incidental: it signals that these securities are considered available or realisable in the short term, as opposed to financial fixed assets (class 26), which reflect long-term holdings.

-In the balance sheet presentation, VMP are clearly distinguished from cash and cash equivalents (accounts 512 and below: bank, petty cash).
+In the balance sheet présentation, VMP are clearly distinguished from cash and cash equivalents (accounts 512 for the bank, 53 for petty cash).
 This distinction is essential for financial analysis.
 A company may display a high total of "VMP + cash" while having low immediately available liquidity, because some VMP cannot be converted to cash without delay or without capital loss risk.

 Hayot Expertise insight: never conflate VMP and cash when analysing net treasury position.
 VMP carry market risk and liquidation delays that pure cash does not.